-Some things just don’t have to be, like the high death rates associated with colon cancer.
+Some things don’t have to be, like the high death rates associated with colon cancer.
 The colon cancer cure rate is 90% when symptoms are detected early.
-The staggering colon cancer rates suggest that many people especially young women are falling like dominos.
+The staggering colon cancer rates suggest that many people, especially young women, are falling like dominos.

 Statistics:

-• Without special risk factors, you have i in 7 chance of developing colon cancer at some point.
+- Without particular risk factors, you have a one in 7 chance of developing colon cancer at some point.

-• When it comes to colon cancer, early detection really does saves lives.
+- When it comes to colon cancer, early detection does save lives.

 Who Gets Colon Cancer?

-• Men have slightly higher risk of getting colon cancer than women.
+- Men have a slightly higher risk of getting colon cancer than women.

-• People with family history have elevated risk
+- People with a family history have elevated risk

 Symptoms: